Basics of Electricity

 (See Basics of Static Electricity for more information.)

 DC and AC electricity

-Free electrons will flow through a conducting material such as a metal wire when there is an electrical field applied to the wire in the form of a potential difference or voltage at the ends of the wire.
-The electrons will then flow toward the area that contains a positive electrical charge.
+Free electrons will flow through a conducting material such as a metal wire when there is an electric field applied to the wire in the form of a potential difference or voltage at the ends of the wire.
+The electrons will then flow toward the area that contains a positive electric charge.

 Electrons flow toward positive charges in wire

 If one end of the wire or conductor has a positive charge over a period of time and the other end has a negative charge, the flow of electricity will be continuous in one direction.
 The resulting current is then called direct current or DC electricity.

 DC electricity can be created by a battery or DC generator.

 If the terminals constantly switch their polarity from (+) to (−) and back again, the direction of the electrons alternates back-and-forth and is call alternating current or AC electricity.
 This is the type of electricity that comes from the outlets in most homes.

 AC requires an AC generator for its creation.